airswap/airswap-about/apis/last-look.md

-# Last Look Protocol
+# Last Look API

-A "last look" is to say that, after having emitted an indicative quote, a maker may accept or decline an order provided to it by a taker.
+Last look is to say that, after having emitted an indicative quote, a maker may accept or decline an order provided to it by a taker.
 Quotes are primarily served through the [`Quote`](./quote.md) protocol, but other methods to disseminate pricing information may exist, for example `SetRule` events on `Delegate` contracts.

 ## `provideOrder`